Photo: CUPE 1409 members locked out by the Township of Black River-Matheson Photo Credit: CUPE 1490 Press Release

 Smith’s research and teachings include the history and politics of work, unions, labour relations and women’s activism in North America.

-Smith and I discuss the current Canadian union scene focusing on the workers’ rights with particular emphasis on marginalized, migrant and young people as well as women.
+Smith and I discuss the current Canadian union scene focusing on workers’ rights with particular emphasis on marginalized, migrant and young people as well as women.
 We also look at the barriers that need to come down in order for the labour movement to truly be inclusive.

 While the number of unionized workers in the private sector is down, public sector unionization is up and improving the social determinants of health and quality of life for everyone in Canada.
 However, there is still much work to do.